gurungnavin/react-packages/tanstack-query/README.md

 1. New React project setup using CRA(Create React APP)
 2. Set up on API endpoint that serves mock data for use in our Application.
+   "Using json-server package"
+   -  a.
+Install json-server on React Project with ```npm install json-server```
+   -  b.
+Create file on root of the React Project name : `db.json` or something else.
+   -  c.
+Command on CLI : `npx json-server db.json`
 3. Set up react router and a few routes in the application.
 4. Fetch data the traditional way using useEffect and useState.